Originate/exosphere/README.md

-Exosphere is a high-level devops framework for building, testing, deploying, and operating a wide variety of micro-service based application ecosystems with unparalleled productivity and joy.
+Exosphere is a high-level devops framework for building, testing, deploying, and operating a wide variety of intelligent cloud, mobile, and IoT application ecosystems with unparalleled productivity and joy.

 - scaffold, run, test, deploy, operate, and evolve fleets of polyglot micro-services